-Step number three in the design process entails the solutions team ready to generate all kinds of solutions.
+Step number three in the design process entails the solutions team is ready to generate all kinds of solutions.
 Using the empathy the team has developed for the client and a clear view of the problem, they can commence generating ideas to either build new solutions or come up with a different means of looking at the problem.
 At this point, designers are starting to push their creative boundaries to come up with solutions, even unorthodox ones.

 The fourth step in the Design Thinking process is both exhilarating and tiresome.
-At this stage, the team will be producing several prototypes models of the product.
+At this stage, the team will be producing several prototype models of the product.
 Some of these models might carry specific features that the team can examine.
 These scaled-down models are usually shared and examined by the company’s design team, by other concerned departments, or by a select group of individuals outside the company.

 There’s a lot of experimentation going on at this stage in the process as the designers try to select the optimal solution for the problems determined during the project’s initial stages.
-These solutions are then tried using the prototypes, analyzed, and are then approved, improved and reevaluated, or rejected.
-Any rejections done are based on customer feedback and experience.
+These solutions are then tried using the prototypes, analyzed, and then approved, improved and reevaluated, or rejected.
+Any rejections are based on customer feedback and experience.

 The fifth and last stage of the design process has the team rigorously testing the end product using the solution decided on during the prototype stage.
 This can be a boring and repetitive process as testing is done many times.

-The results of the tests are then used to reassess problems and update how consumer’s think, feel, and behave about the product and the conditions the final product is used.
+The results of the tests are then used to reassess problems and update how consumers think, feel, and behave about the product and the conditions the final product is used.
 The product is still being changed and refined at this stage in order to rule out every problem and develop a better understanding of the consumers and the product.

 It should be emphasized that while these five steps were discussed in a linear style, the design procedure is flexible and easy to adapt.
 For instance, the different steps can be done simultaneously by the design team.
-Designers can also continue to get information and build prototypes during the whole project so they can keep visualizing each and every roadblock and corresponding solution.
+Designers can also continue to get information and build prototypes during the whole project so they can keep visualizing each and every roadblock and the corresponding solution.
 Results from the testing stage could also lead to new ideas and start another stage of brainstorming or prototype building.